Grisha596/JankariTECH-Mentorship/day2.md

 - `git branch -d branch_name` - delete a branch

+- `git push --force-with-lease` - ensures you do not overwrite someone elses work by force pushing

+- `git remote add upstream <URL>` - add a remote named upstream for the repository at <URL>

+# While collaborating

+- go to main branch pull the changes of remote and run git rebase
+- git fetch origin main then git rebase origin/main

 # Steps for creating a PR (Pull Request)

 1. git clone <url>